 5. Reflections on the Sand

 Then, after each wave, the water goes away slower than during the high tide.
-The sand stays wet for longer giving you a chance to see the reflections.
+The sand stays wet for longer, giving you a chance to see the reflections.

 6. Abstract Seascapes

 Abstract seascape photography is becoming more and more popular.
 Online galleries are full of such prints.
 But there is a difference between a snapshot and a good photo.
-And it is much more apparent for abstract photography.
+And it is much more true for abstract photography.

 In general, you need a little longer shutter speed and then zoom in and focus on the waves.
-They will smooth out nicely and produce various shapes and colours.
+They will smooth out nicely and produce various shapes and colors.
 But you need to avoid chaos and messiness!